Last updated:

 Support Services

 When you contact us to request support, we collect your contact information, problem description, and possible resolutions.
 We record the information that is provided to handle the support query, for administrative purposes, to foster our relationship with you, for staff training, and for quality assurance purposes.
-We use 3rd Party applications, Freshdesk and Absorb LMS, to provide extended support to our clients – contracts include
+We use 3rd Party applications to provide extended support to our clients.

-Our cloud and online services include Knowledgebase and LMS.
-We collect information about the use of these services, such as pages you view or your interactions on that page, to improve and develop our services and to generate technical and market insights.
+Our cloud and online services include Knowledge Base.
+We collect information about the use of this service, such as pages you view or your interactions on that page, to improve and develop our services and to generate technical and market insights.

 Security